IABTechLab/uid2docs/docs/getting-started/gs-environments.md

 - All UID2 endpoints use the same base URL.
 - The integration environment and the production environment require different <Link href="../ref-info/glossary-uid#gl-api-key">API keys</Link>.
-- The expiration time of the [UID2 token](../ref-info/glossary-uid.md#gl-uid2-token) returned by  the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) or [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoints is subject to change, but is always significantly shorter in the integration environment than it is in the production environment.
+- The expiration time of the <Link href="../ref-info/glossary-uid#gl-uid2-token">UID2 token</Link> returned by the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) or [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoints is subject to change, but is always significantly shorter in the integration environment than it is in the production environment.